Flash flooding, hydro outages reported as severe weather hits Toronto

 Published Wednesday, July 8, 2020 3:13PM EDT

-Flash flooding and hydro outages have been reported across Toronto as severe weather slammed the city this afternoon.
+Thousands of people are without power and flash flooding has been reported across Toronto after severe weather slammed the city this afternoon.

+A heavy thunderstorm passed through the city for about an hour Wednesday, swelling waterways, downing trees and flooding basements.

+According to the Toronto and Region Conservation Authority, the storm dropped about 65 millimetres of rain on some areas of the city within about half an hour.

 "Wind gusts up to 100 kilometres per hour are likely on the west side of Toronto," the weather advisory read.

-A tornado watch was briefly issued for the city but is no longer in effect.
+The storm also briefly triggered a tornado watch for the city, but it was cancelled at around 3:13 p.m., roughly 25 minutes after it was issued.

-"It is moving very quickly but at the same time, it's severe and it's giving a lot of rain.... in a very short amount of time," Environment Canada meteorologist Gerald Chang told CP24 on Wednesday.
+"It is moving very quickly but at the same time, it's severe and it's giving a lot of rain.... in a very short amount of time," Environment Canada meteorologist Gerald Chang told CP24 as the storm was still raging.

 "When we're talking about that rainfall amount, around 80 mm of rain is really the monthly rainfall for Toronto so this is quite significant and it could lead to flash flooding."

-He noted that the "isolated" storm is mostly impacting the city's west end.
+He noted that the "isolated" storm was mostly impacting the city's west end.

-Police say flooding and downed trees and hydro wires have been reported in the western parts of Toronto.

-In the area of Keele Street and Lawrence Avenue, police say there are reports of a car floating away and a person in a canoe on the roadway.
+In the area of Keele Street and Lawrence Avenue, police received reports of a car floating away and a person in a canoe on the roadway.

-Police say the city's Black Creek river has "broken banks in several places" and townhomes in the area of Weston Road and Humber Boulevard may need to be evacuated due to possible flooding.
+Police also said the city's Black Creek River has "broken banks in several places" and townhomes in the area of Weston Road and Humber Boulevard might need to be evacuated due to possible flooding.

-Toronto Hydro is reporting "scattered outages" across Toronto due to heavy rain and high winds.
+Toronto Hydro is reporting scattered outages across Toronto due to heavy rain and high winds.
+Thousands of customers remained without power as of 5:15 p.m.

-"We're currently also experiencing a high volume of calls.
-After you've reported your outage, please allow us time to respond.
-We need to keep our phone lines open for safety emergency calls, like downed wires," Toronto Hydro tweeted on Wednesday afternoon.
-"Again, we appreciate your patience (and) thank you for reporting."
+“Crews are working as quickly & safely as possible to restore power, provided the conditions are safe & favourable to perform work activities,” the utility said in a tweet.
+“We appreciate everyone’s patience today as we know it's hot out.”

+Toronto Hydro said some customers might not see power restored until tomorrow morning.